Moore–Penrose inverse: Singular value decomposition (SVD)

 A computationally simple and accurate way to compute the pseudoinverse is by using the singular value decomposition.
 If $A = U\Sigma V^*$ is the singular value decomposition of $A$, then $A^+ = V\Sigma^+ U^*$.
-For a rectangular diagonal matrix such as $\Sigma$, we get the pseudoinverse by taking the reciprocal of each non-zero element on the diagonal, leaving the zeros in place, and then transposing the matrix.
+For a rectangular diagonal matrix such as $\Sigma$, we get the pseudoinverse by taking the reciprocal of each non-zero element on the diagonal, leaving the zeros in place.
 In numerical computation, only elements larger than some small tolerance are taken to be nonzero, and the others are replaced by zeros.
 For example, in the MATLAB or GNU Octave function pinv, the tolerance is taken to be t = ε⋅max(m, n)⋅max(Σ), where ε is the machine epsilon.

 The computational cost of this method is dominated by the cost of computing the SVD, which is several times higher than matrix–matrix multiplication, even if a state-of-the art implementation (such as that of LAPACK) is used.

 The above procedure shows why taking the pseudoinverse is not a continuous operation: if the original matrix $A$ has a singular value 0 (a diagonal entry of the matrix $\Sigma$ above), then modifying $A$ slightly may turn this zero into a tiny positive number, thereby affecting the pseudoinverse dramatically as we now have to take the reciprocal of a tiny number.

 Block matrices

-Optimized approaches exist for calculating the pseudoinverse of block structured matrices.
+Optimized approaches exist for calculating the pseudoinverse of block-structured matrices.